Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

 Step 6 — Register the Land

-Registration processes involve institutions such as:
+Registration may involve institutions such as:

 • Lands Commission